Yson

 Yson::Options([AutoConvert:Bool?, Strict:Bool?]) -> Resource<'Yson2.Options'>

-It's passed in the last optional argument (omitted for brevity) to the methods Parse..., ConvertTo..., Contains, Lookup..., and YPath..., which accept the result of the Yson::Options call.
+It's passed in the last optional argument (omitted for brevity) to the methods Parse..., ConvertTo..., Contains, Lookup..., and YPath... that accept the result of the Yson::Options call.
 By default, all the Yson::Options fields are false and when enabled (true), they modify the behavior as follows:

 $yson = @@{y = true; x = 5.5}@@y;